DanGeffroy/ezblog/README.md

   }
   ]
 ```
+### Articles content
 Write the content of your articles in `src/articles/`
 Make sure that the file name match the file attribute in `src/articles-in.json`
-After editing the articles-in.json you can run this commande to update the articles.json file with the content of your articles
+After editing the articles-in.json you can run this commande to update the articles.json file with the content of your articles :
 ```bash
 $ npm run convert
 ```